 Rsync is a fast, versatile, remote (and local) file-copying tool.
 It is famous for its delta-transfer algorithm, which reduces the amount of data sent over the network by sending only the differences between the source files and the existing files in the destination.
-It is available on most Unix-like systems, including the Odyssey cluster and Mac OS X.
+It is available on most Unix-like systems, including the FAS RC cluster and Mac OS X.

 The basic syntax is: